Culture of Jiangxi: Nuo opera

 Nuo opera, which is said to have some relations with Baiyue culture, is a popular folk opera in Jiangxi and it develops into various styles in different cities.
 They all have martial scenes involving combat and non-martial scenes narrating ordinary stories, which differs Jiangxi Nuo from other Nuo operas in southwest China.

-From late Qing Dynasty to now, there were about 150 Nuo opera performing groups.
-A temple for the nuo god, which was built in the Ming Dynasty, is still in good function today for people to worship the nuo god.
+Since the late Qing dynasty, there have been about 150 Nuo opera performing groups.
+A temple for the nuo god, which was built in the Ming dynasty, is still in good function today for people to worship the nuo god.
 About 80 nuo opera programs date from the past still exist today.
 The number of nuo opera masks in Jiangxi is over 2000, and there are approximately 2000 professional nuo opera performing folk artists.

 Music

 Architecture

 Jiangxi architecture is heavily influenced by Fengshui theories of Taoism, one of whose birthplaces is located in Mount Longhu.
 It pays much attention to the harmony between inhabitants and the building and can simply make details to fix the direction of the bed in order to be coordinated to the background of the inhabitant.
 The Buddhism is also prosperous in Jiangxi, and traditional religional architecture are found in each city.